 Aerith and Bob: In a show where characters have names like "Jack" or "Bob", Oggy's name seems out of place.

 Amazing Technicolor Wildlife: The cast and background characters who are animals have this: The cats; Oggy is blue, Jack is green.
-The cockroaches; while having purple bodies, Joey also has a purple face, Dee Dee's is orange and Marky's is green.
-Character such as Olivia and Bob, on the other hand, averts this.
+The cockroaches; Dee Dee has a blue body and orange head, Marky has a grey body and green head and Joey has a pink body and purple head.
+Character such as Olivia and Bob, on the other hand, avert this.

 Amusing Injuries: DEAR LORD, to say that the injuries of the characters are amusing is an understatement.
 This is Tom And Jerry Up to Eleven, and by GOD, is that saying something.

-And I Must Scream: Oggy is victim to this, especially anytime certain things like being trapped in a piece of paper, becoming part of the cockroaches' train track, or being turned victim of a voodoo made out of clay clay.
+And I Must Scream: Oggy is victim to this, especially certain things like being trapped in a piece of paper, becoming part of the cockroaches' train track, or turned victim of a voodoo doll made out of clay.
 Occasionally, Jack too, especially in "Jack in a Box" and "Oggy's Puzzled".

 Can't Stand Them, Can't Live Without Them: "So Lonely" has Oggy sealing the cockroaches in a metal can, thus finally ridding himself of them.
 Eventually, he finds that his life is boring without their pranks.